 The Academy of Arts has a pedigree going back to 1696 but its programming is solidly rooted in the here and now.
 It covers all forms of...

-Berlin’s rulers used to hunt boar and pheasants in the rambling Tiergarten until Peter Lenné got to landscape the grounds in the 18th...
+Berlin’s rulers used to hunt boar and pheasants in the rambling Tiergarten until garden architect Peter Lenné landscaped the grounds in...

 The Grips is the best, and best-known, of Berlin’s youth stages, producing high-quality topical and critical plays that are suitable for...